planetarium/snack.planetarium.dev/content/posts/2019/06/xunit-unity-runner/index.eng.md

 Build Automation
 ----------------

-Building a CLI app with Unity and writing a document on how to build one on Windows as well as Linux or MacOS makes the process tricky and easier for people to get inconsistent results.
+Building a CLI app with Unity and writing a document on how to build one on Windows as well as Linux or macOS makes the process tricky and easier for people to get inconsistent results.
 So we decided to make a tag in the repository and when pushed, and it'll automatically build for Linux, MacOS, and Windows.